 - In Children's Ministry, church workers are not to be on their own with a child.
-There must be at least two church workers in a room where there is a child, where possible those two church workers must not be partners. - In Youth Ministry there must always be another person present when a church worker is with a youth (intermediate or high school aged) of the opposite gender. - Parents may be asked to stay if ratios are about to be exceeded and the key leader must be informed. - The following leader/child ratios must not be exceeded. - Children under 2 years 1:43 to 4 years old1:6 - o 5 to 8 years old I:10 - o 9 to 18 years old 1:20
+There must be at least two church workers in a room where there is a child, where possible those two church workers must not be partners.

+- In Youth Ministry there must always be another person present when a church worker is with a youth (intermediate or high school aged) of the opposite gender.

+- Parents may be asked to stay if ratios are about to be exceeded and the key leader must be informed.

+- The following leader/child ratios must not be exceeded.

+- Children under 2 years 1:4

+- 3 to 4 years old I:6

+- 5 to 8 years old

+1:10

+- 9 to 18 years old 1:20